“Productivity is never an accident; it is always the result of a commitment to excellence, intelligent planning, and an

-An employee who went an extra mile should be rewarded and recognized.
+An employee who went the extra mile should be rewarded and recognized.
 This boosts the morale of the employee to continue working the same way and provides motivation to other employees to achieve similar things for similar recognition and rewards.
 Healthy competition always makes one strive to be better.

 Leadership should communicate with all the employees about the happenings in the company, achievements by the company, goals, and targets for the next quarter/year, etc.

 This gives a sense of purpose to the employees and makes them feel an essential part of the organization.

-Leadership should discuss how an employee’s contribution is helping the company achieve their goals and targets.
+Leadership should discuss how an employee’s contribution is helping the company achieve its goals and targets.

 Leadership should encourage connections at workplaces and inter-disciplinary/cross-team bonding.
 Conduct regular team outings, team-building activities, social gatherings, which helps the employees to connect at a personal level as well.

 Employees who establish a sense of camaraderie with their co-workers are 2.5 times more likely to be happy on the job than those who do not.
 As they say “Unity is strength” and a more solid team will produce much better results.

 Leadership should respect the personal space of an employee and not bombard with the work duties outside work hours or work premises.

-An employee who spent a quality evening with family the other night would be happier and more charged up to work the next day as compared to the employee who was asked to complete a presentation at home.
+An employee who spent a quality evening with the family the other night would be happier and more charged up to work the next day as compared to the employee who was asked to complete a presentation at home.

 Work-life balance is not a myth and should be respected even in these times of market competitiveness.
 It an important HR hack.